andyl/xmeyers/content/maps/about_maps.md

 ---

-These maps are Geospatial PDF files, generated with <a href="https://caltopo.com">CalTopo</a>.
+These maps are Forest Service roads and hiking trails.

+Each map is a Geospatial PDF file, generated with <a href="https://caltopo.com">CalTopo</a>.

 Use the maps to navigate using your phone with <a href="https://www.avenzamaps.com">Avenza</a>.